If you still have questions about the Multifactor Authentication using the FIDO2/WebAuthn feature, check out the frequently asked questions below.

 Do I need to use some specific browsers to use Multifactor Authentication using FID2/WebAuthn?

-Currently, FIDO2/WebAuthn is supported on the latest versions of Chrome, Firefox, and Edge browsers.
-Support for Safari would be coming in the next few months.
+Currently, FIDO2/WebAuthn is supported on the latest versions of Chrome, Firefox, Edge and Safari browsers.

 Can I use the built-in Touch ID in my Mac OS device as a security key to set up Multifactor Authentication?

-Yes, if you use Chrome browser on your Mac OS device, then during the security key set up process, you would have an option to use Touch ID.
+Yes, if you use Chrome or Safari browser on your Mac OS device, then during the security key set up process, you would have an option to use Touch ID.

 Can I use the built-in Windows Hello in Windows device to set up Multifactor Authentication?